-Located in Parramatta, Shine Music School has an outstanding record of success with delivering great results for all our piano students.
+Located in Chatswood and Parramatta, Shine Music School has an outstanding record of success with delivering great results for all our piano students.
 Our piano teachers use their university qualifications and performance experience to ensure all piano students make substantial improvement and learn to enjoy and appreciate the piano.

 With advanced multimedia facilities in each piano room along with boundless performance and examination possibilities, Shine Music School ensures every piano student receives overwhelming support to help them reach their highest potential.
 We teach piano students from as young as three up to as young as 95 so it is never too late to start learning.
 All classes are one on classes, so each lesson is tailored specifically to each student's skill level and individual learning desires.
 Just remember, practice makes perfect and at Shine Music School, it is our job to inspire you to practice!